 Festivals & Events

-The Futarasan Shrine can be accessed by bus or a long, pleasant walk from Nikko, the nearest train station.
+Futarasan-jinja Shrine can be accessed by bus or a long, pleasant walk from Nikko, the nearest train station.

 Walking to the shrine gives you ample opportunity to see many parts of Nikko .
 The walk from Nikko Station or Tobu Nikko Station takes about 45 minutes.

 From Nikko Station or Tobu Nikko Station, you can take the world heritage tour bus which makes stops at the UNESCO Heritage sites including Futarasan Shrine .
 The ride will take about 15 minutes.